Matveibos/rails_answers_and_guides/docker_tutorial.md

         docker ps
         docker ps -a
 1.3.
-How to remove a container?
+How to remove a container/image?

         docker rm CONTAINER_ID
+        docker rmi IMAGE_ID
 1.4.
 How to create your first docker image?

         # create Dockerfile with the text below